widelands/widelands/doc/sphinx/source/themes.rst

 Themes
 ======

-A theme defines the appearance and style of Widelands' user interface.
+A theme defines the appearance and style of :doc:`Widelands' user interface <autogen_wl_ui>`.
+Especially some widgets defined with :meth:`~wl.ui.Panel.create_child` need some of the styles of themes.

+When working with :doc:`richtext <autogen_auxiliary_richtext>` it is recommended to use the theme styles.
+Look at :doc:`autogen_styles` to access the styles within richtext.

 A theme's directory needs to use the following directory structure: